Mervodactyl/CV/cv.md

 **Recruitment Consultant**

+_Responsibilities_

 * Development of my own business area through proactive marketing drives, structured selling and networking techniques
 * Management of the recruitment process from start to finish
 * Development of the existing database by adding new job seekers that add value to the database and our clients’ needs
 * Advertising of all job vacancies through various approved advertising mediums

+_Highlights_

+Within my second month I was able to reestablish a broken relationship with a top tier client who had previously refused to work with Project Resource again, and place them back on the work books for permanent employment opportunities

 ### [Barnardo's Childrens Charity](http://www.barnardos.org.uk/)